voxpupuli/puppet-augeas/README.md

    only ensure the libaugeas-ruby version will be installed according to internal critera;
 * provides an `augeas()` master-side function to manipulate strings using Augeas;

+Note: the `augeas` class realizes all `augeas` resources in order to ensure they are managed after the required Augeas packages.

 ### Definitions

 #### `augeas::lens`